How long does circuit breaker last

 Electrical

-The answer to 'how long does circuit breaker last' is that with proper maintenance, a circuit breaker can typically last 30-40 years or more.
-Circuit breakers are designed to be durable and reliable, but their lifespan can vary depending on factors like the number of times they've been tripped, environmental conditions, and the quality of the breaker itself.
+The answer to 'how long does circuit breaker last' is that a properly maintained circuit breaker can last 30-40 years or more.
+Circuit breakers are designed to be durable and reliable, but their lifespan depends on factors like the quality of the breaker, how often it is used, and environmental conditions.
+Proper installation and regular inspection and maintenance by a licensed electrician are key to maximizing the lifespan of a circuit breaker.

 Step-by-Step Guide